Optimized Architectures for Kolmogorov-Arnold Networks: Optimizing KAN architectures

-To overprovision the architecture, we add forward connections (FCs) between all layers including the inputs.
-FCs provide deep supervision where gradients can flow directly to earlier layers and they provide the network with more flexibility to learn complex functions and complex compositions of functions.
-However, this flexibility increases, potentially greatly, the number of activation functions in the KAN.
-To address this, we introduce gating terms that allow the network to sparsify.
-In terms of architecture search, because FCs allow for inputs and early features to be accessible to the final output, we can also consider them a form of depth selection: if a learned network sparsifies out most of the trunk in favor of the final FCs, this is equivalent to a network compression that eliminates extraneous layers.
+To enhance the KAN architecture's flexibility, we add forward connections (FCs) between all layers including the inputs and we add exit heads at each layer of the trunk.
+Both provide deep supervision where gradients can flow directly to earlier layers and can help the network better represent complex functions and complex compositions of functions.
+However, these additions overprovision the network, increasing, potentially greatly, the number of activation functions.

+Gating terms address this by allowing the network to sparsify and remove unnecessary activation functions (edges), summation/multiplication units (nodes) and exit heads.
+In terms of architecture search, this sparsification also provides depth selection.
+Choosing to gate out all but a single exit head removes all the layers in the network trunk after that exit, reducing the learned model's effective depth.
+FCs may also provide depth selection if coupled with sparsifying gates, as they make inputs and early features accessible to the final output.
+If a learned network gates out most of the trunk in favor of the final FCs, this would be equivalent to a network compression that eliminates extraneous layers.

-We consider two types of gates, gates on activation functions/edges (egates) and gates on units/nodes (ngates).
-The latter allows for a group sparsity, although it is a special case of the former.
+We consider three types of gates, gates on activation functions/edges (\textbf{egates}), gates on units/nodes (\textbf{ngates}), and a single (categorical) gate across exit heads (\textbf{xgates}).
 Specifically, for each activation function (edge) $\phi_{\ell i j}(x) \gets \phi_{\ell i j}(x) z_{\ell i j}$, where egate $z_{\ell i j} \in \{0,1\}$ is relaxed and learned as described in Sec.~\ref{subsec:background:diff-l0-sparse}.
 Likewise, each summation unit (node) can be gated with a corresponding ngate, yielding the new layer update terms: